teelawlz/python_api_test/README.md

 - For Web Test: `pipenv run robot web_app_tests`

 ## ToDo
-- Add a way to export results for things like CI (JUnit XML format, for example)
+- Add a way to export results for things like CI (JUnit XML format, for example (nose/pytest look promising))
-- Figure out actual python convention